 - Complete and application and agree to participate in an in-person interview with the coordinator of the Student Advisory Board.

-- Commit to attending monthly meetings that may take place after SCS business hours (times and dates to be determined) for the term of one academic year.
+- Commit to attending monthly meetings that may take place after SCPS business hours (times and dates to be determined) for the term of one academic year.

-- Approach the role with an open mind and willingness to think creatively to provide SCS with feedback about services.
-You do not have to be familiar with SCS services to participate, but it is important to be open and interested in learning more.
+- Approach the role with an open mind and willingness to think creatively to provide SCPS with feedback about services.
+You do not have to be familiar with SCPS services to participate, but it is important to be open and interested in learning more.

 Members become familiar with the operations of a service-oriented department within a large university community.